-When new parents that have not had much experience around children begin developing their parenting styles, they normally choose between trying to replicate the styles from the homes in which they were raised, or doing the opposite of what their parents did.
+When new parents that have not had much experience around children begin developing their parenting styles, they normally choose between trying to replicate the styles from the homes in which they were raised or doing the opposite of what their parents did.
 Some parents choose one of these options and also look to books and parenting experts to refine their techniques.
 All of this is perfectly normal and common among new parents.

 Unfortunately, there are those who for different reasons, have difficulty developing appropriate parent-child relationships and healthy parenting styles.
-In this article, we will be discussing a particular phenomenon that can result a toxic relationship between parents and their children called infantilization, a tendency to treat or condescend someone as if they were a young child, i.e., to baby them.
+In this article, we will be discussing a particular phenomenon that can result in a toxic relationship between parents and their children called infantilization, a tendency to treat or condescend to someone as if they were a young child, i.e., to baby them.

 The Causes of Infantilization

 Raising children to become functional, well-adjusted members of society is a challenging task, and many struggle with knowing whether or not they are “doing it right.”
 While there are a lot of books and opinions about the best way to raise children, there are several fundamental attributes that research has shown to be present in the homes of those children that have grown up to become confident, independent, empathetic, and overall great citizens of the world.
 Generally, a parent who can provide a balanced environment that is warm and nurturing but also contains clear, enforced boundaries, is likely to have parenting success.

 When a parent is too permissive and nurturing, having no boundaries or limits, or when they are too authoritarian, demanding, threatening, or even abusive, these toxic extremes lead children to struggle with developing appropriate ways to form their other relationships and transition to a life on their own when they become adults.